 What is Omega Phi Alpha?
 It’s a national service sorority dedicated to performing service.
-OPA also builds leaders and binds lifetime friendships.
+Omega Phi Alpha also builds leaders and binds lifetime friendships.

 On June 15, 1967, Omega Phi Alpha National Service Sorority was founded by Alpha, Beta and Gamma chapters at the first national Convention, which was held at Bowling Green State University in Ohio.
-Almost 50 years later, with 30 chapters at colleges across the nation and more than 1,250 active collegiate members, OPA’s cardinal principles—friendship, leadership and service—are growing better than ever.
+Almost 50 years later, with chapters at colleges across the nation and more than 1,250 active collegiate members, Omega Phi Alpha’s cardinal principles—friendship, leadership and service—are growing better than ever.

 The 15 reasons to celebrate Omega Phi Alpha: